 You can find out about our Group, our latest campaigns, footpath activities, local rights of way issues and much more in our latest newsletter.
 There are interesting articles about new initiatives.
 It also has full information about how to contact members of our committee.

-You can download your own copy or our newsletter: click on the image below.
+You can download your own copy or our newsletter on the latest newsletter page on this site.
 For full information about Telford and East Shropshire Ramblers visit our own website www.tesramblers.org.uk

 Sunday 19 September 2021Starting at 10:00A moderate 8.5 mile / 13.7 km walk